 Throughout her training, Dr. Sarah has had the privilege of working with many scientists from around the world.
 She has extensive experience as a neurobiology editor and proofreader for many of her non-native English speaking colleagues.
 She has edited scientific manuscripts, reviewer rebuttals, grants, dissertations, and academic job applications.
 Manuscripts she worked on have been successfully published in such high-profile journals as Science, Developmental Cell, Cell Reports, eLife, and Development.

 Dr. Sarah is excited about the opportunity to help international scientists convey their important research to the English speaking world.
 She looks forward to editing manuscripts and grants in such fields as neurobiology, molecular biology, cancer biology, cell biology, evolutionary biology, biochemistry, genetics, embryology, regeneration, and the history of science.

-To work with neurobiology editor Dr. Sarah, please visit our quote page and request her in the description area.
+To work with oncology and neurobiology editor Dr. Sarah, please visit our quote page and request her in the description area.